typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

 }
 ```

-Notice that `List` overrides some of the "default" implementations to be more
+(Notice that `Sized[List[A]]` overrides some of the "default"
-efficient.
+implementations to be more efficient, since taking the full length of
+a list is an O(n) operation.)

-We'd like to be able to call these methods directly on a generic type `A`
+We'd like to be able to call these methods directly on a generic type
-provided that we have an implicit instance of `Sized[A]` available.
-So let's
+`A` when we have an implicit instance of `Sized[A]` available.
+So
-define a `SizedOps` class, using Spire's Ops macros:
+let's define a `SizedOps` class, using Spire's Ops macros:

 ```scala
 import spire.macrosk.Ops